joeytwiddle/markdown2presentation/database_authorization_strategies.md

 - The number of convenience functions on the models may grow quite large.
 - It will only *force* the developer to code securely if he really doesn't have any other way to access data records.
+- If we are still returning whole records, we don't have fine-grained control over access to specific fields.
+(Although that can be addressed by splitting up documents/records which have fields with mixed levels of access.)